 1. Better reach your donors

-Google fundraising with AdWords can help ensure that key terms related to your cause show up in search results for donors looking for you and your work.
+You may already employ marketing tactics on multiple channels to gain social media followers or email subscribers, but the majority of searches about your cause happen within search engines.
+Google fundraising with Google Ads can help ensure that key terms related to your cause show up in search results for donors looking for you and your work.

-You can target the ads to reach potential donors in a specific region, locally, nationally or internationally, with certain interests, like water conservation.
-This is a great way to reach donors that care deeply about your cause and are more likely to donate or otherwise engage with your mission.
+You can target your ads to reach potential donors in a specific region, locally, nationally or internationally, with certain interests, like water conservation.
+This can help you reach donors that care deeply about your cause and are more likely to donate or otherwise engage with your mission.

 2. Market multiple campaigns at once

-Most nonprofits have a monthly giving plan and seasonal campaigns.
-With AdWords, you don’t have to choose to advertise one or the other.
-You can create adgroups for both and the most relevant ad will show up to the user, depending on the keywords they use.
+Most nonprofits have multiple campaigns occurring simultaneously.
+With Google Ads, you don’t have to choose to advertise one or the other.
+You can create ad groups for both and the most relevant ad will show up to the user, depending on the keywords they use.

 Your campaigns don’t need to be all about traditional fundraising!
 Other campaign goals like recruiting volunteers, encouraging email sign-ups, and asking for in-kind donations can be just as useful and engaging for supporters.

-For instance, if you own a thrift store, Google Grant AdWords can help you market various audiences.
-You may want to reach people wanting to benefit from your mission, those who want to support your cause, or fashionistas looking for new fashion statements.
+For instance, if you own a thrift store, Google Ads can help you market to various audiences.
+You may want to reach people wanting to benefit from your mission and those who want to support your cause.

 3. Easily measure and track goals